Don’t know anything about Romania beyond Dracula and a national love of stuffed cabbage leaves?

 Discover a hidden monastery tucked into the foothills of the Carpathian’s.

 View the artworks of Constantin Brâncuși which are influenced by geometrical designs and representational art.
-Of course Targu Jiu has more to offer than this – but I’ll let you discover the for yourself!
+Of course, Targu Jiu has more to offer than this – but I’ll let you discover them for yourself!

 Bath in a panoramic visit like no other while you enjoy traditional Romanian hospitality at this wonderful guesthouse.

 Wander around a village unchanged by the modern world and marvel at the wooden craftsmanship on display.

 Step back in time and unravel the secrets of the ancient Dacian people and their hilltop fortress often described as the Machu Picchu of Europe.
 Yes – Sarmizegetusa Regia is as ancient as it is mysterious!

 Eschew sunlight and fresh air for this subterranean labyrinth complete with sci-fi theme park, health spa and Ferris wheel.